-Bring a little life back into your frozen garden this winter by attracting non-migratory birds using one (or all) of these methods to make bird feeders.
 No matter what season it is, birds in the garden or backyard indicate a healthy habitat.
 They bring a variety of benefits to the garden: they reseed wild berries and plants with their droppings, they eat the pesky insects that invade during the warmer months, and they aid in lawn aeration as they search for worms and bugs in spring.
 Here are 5 simple ways to make bird feeders that will entice the native species of birds into the garden now and encourage them to stick around for the warmer months.
-Not only will you be able to enjoy bird watching from inside your cozy home, the birds will appreciate the extra food source as well to help them get through this beautiful, yet brutal, New England winter.
+Not only will you be able to enjoy bird-watching from inside your cozy home, the birds will appreciate the extra food source as well to help them get through another beautiful, yet brutal, New England winter.

 Make a simple bird feeder by cutting around the bottom of a clean plastic detergent bottle with sharp scissors.
 Punch 4 holes around the rim, tie string through the holes and gather together at the top to hang.
 Fill with bird seed and watch the birds gather.